alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 export { handler, SanityResponse }
 ```

+The exported handler in this module returns a response body with the payload expected in our test.

 Alright, onto our _actual_ project logic.

 Since our deploy target is a lambda function, my app's entry point will need to be a file with an exported handler function.
 Let's start with writing the test file for this module.